 Launching GrabShare was no easy feat.
 After reviewing the academic literature, we decided to take a different approach and build a new matching algorithm from the ground up.
 Not only did this really test our knowledge of fundamental data science principles, but it challenged our team to work together to develop something we had never seen before!

 Because we had so much fun learning and developing GrabShare, we wanted to write a two part blog post to share with you what we did and how we did it.
 After reading this, we hope that you might be more prepared to build your very own optimised [practical, effective and efficient] matching algorithm.

 I. A Little History

 Let us turn the clock back to late 2015.
-This was when Grab’s Data Science (Optimization) team was born.
+This was when Grab’s Data Science (Optimisation) team was born.
 The team decided to eschew the literature and current state of the art, and challenged ourselves to design the GrabShare matching algorithm from the ground up, from basic principles.
-Indeed, its main task was to make ride matching decisions (which is combinatorial) in order to maximize the overall system efficiency, while satisfying specific constraints to guarantee good user experience (such as detour, overlap, trip angle, and efficiency).
-A general optimization problem comprises of three main parts: 1.
-Objective function, 2.
-Constraints, and 3.
-Decision Space.
-The constrained optimization problem takes the usual form:
+Indeed, its main task was to make ride matching decisions (which is combinatorial) in order to maximise the overall system efficiency, while satisfying specific constraints to guarantee good user experience (such as detour, overlap, trip angle, and efficiency).
+A general optimisation problem comprises of three main parts: Objective function, Constraints, and Decision Space.
+The constrained optimisation problem takes the usual form:

 II.
 From GrabCar to GrabShare